shhac/OAFArchive/SPEC.md

-           Marker.Open    byte[]      12    Marker to help searching for the file header headerSize    int          4    Number of bytes this header takes up in the archive file, includes Marker.Open and Marker.Close hCompression    byte         1    The type of compression used between (but not including) hCompression and Marker.Close, decompress this header before attempting to read more path.Length    int          4    Number of bytes path takes up path    string      ??
+           Marker.Open    byte[]      12    Marker to help searching for the file header headerSize    int          4    Number of bytes this header takes up in the archive file, includes Marker.Open and Marker.Close hCompression    byte         1    The type of compression used between (but not including) hCompression and Marker.Close, decompress this header before attempting to read more headerHashType    byte         1    The type of hash done on this header between (but not including) headerHashType and Marker.Close, e.g. None, CRC32 headerHash    long         8    The hash described by headerHashType, truncated to the first 8 bytes path.Length    int          4    Number of bytes path takes up path    string      ??
 UTF-8 string of the content's path.
 Path seperater char is / contentRelativePos    long         8    The relative position the content is located in the archive file from the end of the header (i.e. abs position = header start position + headerSize + contentRelativePos)